 Access to transit is a major selling point for real estate developments.
-In Hoboken, New Jersey an increasing number of residential buildings offer shuttles to the city’s main transit hub.
-These shuttles can streamline trips with luggage or strollers, and keep people dry during rainstorms, or warm in winter, but they also contribute to congestion on Hoboken’s Streets, aren’t open to everyone, and draw people away who might otherwise ride The Hop, Hoboken’s municipal shuttle.
+In Hoboken, New Jersey, a growing number of residential developments offer private shuttle bus service to the city’s major transit hub, Hoboken Terminal.
+While these shuttles can streamline trips with luggage or strollers, keep people dry during rainstorms, and warm in winter, they also contribute to congestion on Hoboken’s Streets, aren’t open to everyone, and draw people away who might otherwise ride The Hop, Hoboken’s municipal shuttle bus service.
 NJ.com reported that 2015 expenses for the Hop totaled $332,000, with a fare box recovery of $74,335, or 22%.
 That’s dismally low for a city in which 57.6% of residents use public transit, the highest percentage in the country.

 Hoboken could make the Hop into an indispensable, hyperlocal transit backbone with expanded service, and an iconic fleet.